Dana (donation economy)

 By turning on its head the capitalist assumption that everything has a price, the practice of Dana in the contemporary world is an attempt at building a new economical paradigm in which you take what you need and give what you can.
 Rather than entering into a provider / consumer relationship, we invite you to explore economic relationships which contribute towards a culture of sharing.

-Of course, we need financial contributions to make these courses viable, and the donation economy should not be seen as a “cheap option”.
+Of course, we need financial contributions to make these courses or classes viable, and the donation economy should not be seen as a “cheap option”.
 But we also appreciate that your financial circumstances might mean you cannot afford commercial rates and can only give little.

 On the other hand, if your financial circumstances are comfortable and you value what we offer, you may consider giving generously.